 Figure 6f.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Swainson's Thrush, Hermit Thrush, American Robin, Varied Thrush, Cedar Waxwing, and American Pipit) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6g.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Evening Grosbeak, Pine Grosbeak, Gray-crowned Rosy-Finch, Cassin's Finch, Red Crossbill, and Pine Siskin) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6h.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Chipping Sparrow, Fox Sparrow, Dark-eyed Junco, White-crowned Sparrow, Song Sparrow, and Brown-headed Cowbird) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6i.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Nashville Warbler, MacGillivray's Warbler, Yellow Warbler, Yellow-rumped Warbler, Black-throated Gray Warbler, and Townsend's/Hermit Warbler) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.

 Figure 6j.
-Number of times each species was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2018 field seasons.
-The figure includes all species for which we amassed at least 50 point count detections on annual-panel transects over the 13 years indicated.
+Number of times each species (Wilson's Warbler, Western Tanager, and Black-headed Grosbeak) was detected on annual-panel transects at Mount Rainier (MORA), North Cascades (NOCA), and Olympic (OLYM) National Parks, and all three parks pooled (always presented in that order) during the 2005-2019 field seasons.
+Figures 6a-6j include all species for which we amassed at least 77 point count detections on annual-panel transects over the 14 years indicated.
 Numbers of detections are unadjusted for differences in survey effort or potential differences in detectability of birds between years.
-These adjustments will be made in conjunction with our periodic trend analyses.
+These adjustments will be made in conjunction with periodic trend analyses.